 Featured Local Job: Welders, Fabricators and General Shop Employees

-Witherup Fabrication & Erection, Inc. located in Kennerdale, PA is seeking Welders, Fabricators, and General Shop Employees.
+Witherup Fabrication & Erection, Inc. located in Kennerdell, PA is seeking Welders, Fabricators, and General Shop Employees.

 Competitive compensation and benefits opportunity.